sgra64/db-freerider/Ue-SE2 - D2 DB_Build.md

 mysql>
 ```

-The client is connected to the server.
-SQL commands can be entered:
+when the client is connected to the server, SQL commands can be entered:
 ```
 mysql> show databases;
 +--------------------+